gnunn1/modernize-apps-jboss/docs/cdk-docs/md/01-moving-existing-apps.md

 **1. Run the RHAMT CLI against the project**

-Click on the below command to clean the old build artifacts and re-execute the RHAMT CLI and analyze the new project:
+Run the below command to clean the old build artifacts and re-execute the RHAMT CLI and analyze the new project:

 ```
 mvn clean && \